Navigation

 Module Navigation

 Modules register navigation in their own routes/navigation.php.
-The file is loaded automatically when the module is enabled in modules_statuses.json.
+The file is loaded automatically when the module is installed.

 use App\Facades\Navigation;